Last updated: July 2026

 First Home Owner Grant (FHOG) by State 2026

 Every Australian state and territory (except the ACT) offers a First Home Owner Grant for eligible first home buyers purchasing new homes.
-The grant amounts range from $10,000 to $50,000, with some states offering significantly higher temporary grants that are set to expire soon.
-Queensland's $30,000 grant expires 30 June 2026, and the Northern Territory's $50,000 HomeGrown grant expires 30 September 2027.
+The grant amounts range from $10,000 to $50,000.
+Queensland's $30,000 grant was extended a further four years in the 2026-27 Queensland Budget and has no announced end date, while Tasmania's grant stepped down from $30,000 to $20,000 from 1 July 2026.
+The Northern Territory's $50,000 HomeGrown grant for new builds runs until 30 September 2027.

 FHOG Amounts by State